boudinov/mvc-5-routing-localization/README.md

 # mvc-5-routing-localization
-Simple localization and translation for both conventional and attribute routing.
+Simple localization and translation for both conventional and attribute static routing.

 # Features